 The 2020 SanDisk Extreme Portable SSD is a clear improvement over the previous 2018 model.
 While sharing the same name and design, on the inside, it’s a new drive entirely with more features and much faster performance.

-Considering the drive’s support for USB 3.2 Gen 2 (10Gbps), which is getting more and more popular, the new Extreme is an excellent fit for almost anyone.
-In fact, at the suggested retail price of some $120 or $179 for 500GB or 1TB, respectively, it’s a better deal than the 2019 Extreme PRO version that’s slightly larger and more expensive.
+Considering the drive's support for USB 3.2 Gen 2 (10Gbps), which is getting more popular, the new Extreme is an excellent fit for almost anyone.
+In fact, at the suggested retail price of some $120 or $179 for 500GB or 1TB, respectively, it's a better deal than the 2019 Extreme PRO version, that's slightly larger and more expensive.

 (There’s a 2TB version that’s slated to be available later this year.)